 In one well-known study, the Unbounce team replaced an 11-field form with a 4-field form — and saw conversions increase by 160%.

-Test shorter vs. longer forms to balance information gathering and frictionless conversions — or consider replacing forms with chatbots to make it easier for customers to convert:
+Test shorter vs. longer forms to balance information gathering and frictionless conversions — or consider replacing forms with chatbots to make it easier for customers to convert.

-A/B testing website examples
+A/B testing examples for websites

 13. Navigation menu optimization